-The world-famous Iditarod Trail Sled Dog Race gets under way the first Sunday in March from Willow Lake.
+The world-famous Iditarod Trail Sled Dog Race gets under way the first Sunday in March (March 8, 2020) from Willow Lake.
 While the mushers participate in a ceremonial start on Saturday in downtown Anchorage, from Willow, it’s all business as the mushers are on the clock.
 From Willow Lake, the musher’s begin their 1,000-mile race across Alaska.
 It’s a grueling race that attracts mushers from around the world.

 How to see the start

 The "Last Great Race" begins in downtown Anchorage with a ceremonial start on March 7, 2020.
 The 11-mile route does not officially count in the standings.
 On Sunday, March 8, 2020, mushers depart from Willow Lake starting at 2 p.m., in two-minute intervals.
 This is called the Iditarod Restart.
 The race culminates in Nome, Alaska; three-time winner Mitch Seavey set a race record in 2017 by finishing in 8 days, 3 hours, 40 minutes and 13 seconds.

 At the ceremonial start in Anchorage, race fans can actually ride in the sled of their favorite musher through a program called the Iditarider Auction.
 People bid on particular mushers, and the winning bidders gets to be in the sled.
 The auction typically opens in mid-December each year.

 Chase the Race

 Once the race leaves Willow, it is completely off the road system, but you can still follow along.
 Race fans can chase the race by snowmobile, or by hiring a flightseeing company to take you to an Iditarod checkpoint.
 If you want to see the finish in Nome, Alaska Airlines operates a regular schedule of flights departing from Anchorage.